canonical/snapd/interfaces/builtin/README.md

           on-classic: false

 The idea of this pattern is that on classic we expect the slot to be system provided and for it to be app-provide on Core.
-Because of the work on Core Desktop this idea is not always valid, a different approach is to deny-connection based on the type of slot carrying snap, e.g for `upowser-observe` nowadays, we have:
+However, the work on Core Desktop means this idea is not always valid.
+A different approach is to deny-connection based on the type of slot carrying snap, e.g for `upowser-observe` nowadays, we have: